alex-kalinka-cruk/fgcQC/README.md

-`fgcQC` is an `R` package that provides implementations of CRISPR QC metric calcluations pertaining to sequencing, laboratory, and analysis metrics - both standard and novel metrics are included.
+`fgcQC` is an `R` package that provides implementations of CRISPR QC metric calcluations pertaining to sequencing, laboratory, and analysis data - both standard and novel metrics are included.
 It is designed to ingest data produced by the [AZ-CRUK CRISPR analysis pipeline](https://bitbucket.astrazeneca.com/projects/DA/repos/az-cruk-crispr-pipeline/browse).

 Dependencies